For Academic Year 2020–2021

 Consideration for admission into Graduate Studies in Music requires the following:

-- Electronic submission of your application and all Graduate School Admissions requirements;
+- Admission to the School of Music requires electronic application through the Graduate Admissions Office (electronic submission of your application and all Graduate School Admissions requirements);

 - Submission of ALL supplemental materials required by the School of Music uploaded WITH your application;